 Who can request an amendment to a birth record?

-- If you are the subject of the record, you must be 18 or older to request an amendment.
-If you have a court order and are 18 or older, you must be the requester, not your parent.
+- The subject of the record.
+A subject must be 18 or older to request an amendment.
+If you (the subject) have a court order and are 18 or older, you must be the requester, not your parent.

-- If you are a parent, your name must be on the subject’s current birth record.
+- A parent.
+Your name must be on the subject’s current birth record.

-- If you are a legal guardian or legal representative of the subject, you must include a certified copy of a U.S. court order with the application.
+- A legal guardian or legal representative of the subject.
+You must include a certified copy of a U.S. court order with the application.
 The court order must name you as the legal guardian or list you as the legal representative.

 NOTE: Only a parent of the subject may request an amendment to the deceased subject’s birth record.

 How do I request an amendment to a birth record?

 - Gather the documents that support the changes you want to request.
 You must send Documents to Amend a Birth Record to the Office of Vital Records for review.
 One of two specific documents is required for changing gender on a birth record.
 See Requirements to amend gender.

 - Fill out the Birth Record Amendment Application form; do not sign the form.